For more details on how to use GeneFriends click here

 How do I use this tool?

 GeneFriends is a functional genomics tool aimed at biologists and clinicians.
-It is based on a gene co-expression map that describes which genes tend to be activated (increase in expression) and deactivated (decrease in expression) simultaneously in a large number of microarray datasets.
-Because the microarray datasets come from a wide range of conditions, the co-expression map reflects which genes in general tend to be activated simultaneously and are thus under similar transcriptional regulation.
+It is based on a gene co-expression map that describes which genes tend to be activated (increase in expression) and deactivated (decrease in expression) simultaneously in a large number of human RNAseq data samples.
+Because the samples originate from a wide range of conditions, the co-expression map reflects which genes in general tend to be activated simultaneously and are thus under similar transcriptional regulation.
 This information can be used statistically, using a guilt-by-association approach, to identify and prioritize novel candidate genes involved in biological processes and complex diseases for which a seed list of genes associated with that disease or process is available.
 It can also be used to gain insights on genes of unknown function by looking at which genes they are co-expressed with.
 A detailed description of the RNAseq based version of GeneFriends will be available after publication.
 In the meantime please to refer to the about section and our previous publication on the microarray based co-expression map.

 Overall, GeneFriends can be used to:

-- Assign putative functions to poorly annotated genes.
+- Assign putative functions to poorly annotated genes/features.

-- Identify and rank new candidate genes related to a disease or biological process from a seed list of genes.
+- Identify and rank new candidate genes/features related to a disease or biological process from a seed list of genes/features.